-At the time of this writing, the maximum monthly benefit for a family of three is $1,086, making it the most generous of any state.
+According to the latest data, the maximum benefit for a family of three is $1,243 per month, making it the most generous of any state.
 Those eligible for FANF cash assistance are also eligible for Medicaid.

-The amount of your Food Stamp benefit depends upon your household size.
-A family of three in New Hampshire may receive about $289 per month.
+The amount of your SNAP benefit largely depends upon your household size and net income.
+For example, eligible family of three in New Hampshire with no income may receive up to $740 per month.

 If you are accepted into the program, your benefits are automatically deposited to your EBT Card each month you are eligible.
-Unlike FANF cash benefits, Food Stamp benefits are issued exclusively via EBT.
+Unlike FANF cash benefits, SNAP benefits are issued exclusively via EBT.

 How do I apply for SNAP in NH?

-Application for SNAP/FANF is done online via NH EASY, New Hampshire’s Electronic Application System where you can apply for assistance, check eligibility, track your application status, and more.
+Applications for SNAP can be done online via NH EASY — New Hampshire’s Electronic Application System where you can apply for assistance, check eligibility, track your application status, and more.

 New Hampshire Medicaid #

-The New Hampshire Medicaid serves needy individuals and families in New Hampshire who lack adequate resources to pay for medical care.
-It is also an important source of aid for elderly people in nursing homes.
+New Hampshire Medicaid serves low-income individuals and families in New Hampshire who lack adequate resources to pay for medical care, covering services like regular doctor check-ups, emergency room visits, prescription drugs, visits to specialists, and more.

 Eligible participants are children under the age of 19, pregnant women, low-income families with children, and people who are aged, blind, or who have disabilities.

-As New Hampshire is expanding Medicaid coverage, Medicaid now covers almost all non-elderly adults up to 133% of poverty and children with family incomes up to 318% of poverty.
+As New Hampshire is expanding Medicaid coverage, Medicaid now covers almost all non-elderly adults up to 138% of poverty level through a health plan called Granite Advantage Health Care.

 How do I apply for Medicaid in NH?

 To apply for Medicaid, go to NH EASY (available from 6:00 AM until 12:00 AM), and complete an application online.
-Proof of income & household circumstances is required.
+Proof of income and household circumstances are required.